Development¶

 deckconfig/into the X-Plane aircraft folder

-Start by copying an existing aircraft config with a similar cockpit.
+Tip: Start by copying an existing aircraft config with a similar cockpit.
 The Cessna 172 SP is a good starting point for GA aircraft.

 To preview the docs site locally: